This is a “Now Page“. Anyone can keep up with what I’m up to, right here.

 - “Don’t be good, be great.” – Billy Fitzgerald, baseball coach.

 - “Memento mori.” – Latin: “Remember that you must die” (and therefore we should use our time wisely).
+It is also a good reminder that we don’t have anything to lose – therefore, take bigger risks.
 Steve Jobs said something similar.

 - “No!” – Oliver Sacks – scientist & author.
 He hung a sign saying “No!” above his desk as a reminder to turn down requests, so that he could do more important work.
 Be prepared to both SAY “no” (rejecting unimportant demands on our time) and HEAR “no” (attempting things, without being concerned about rejection).